heraldcod/-Marvel-lous-Play/README.md

 ## Do you know this Marvel comic character?

-The main aim of this project/Game is to learn about APIs and get comfortable with retrieving data from APIs and authenticating ourselves using an API key
+The main aim of this project/Game is to learn about APIs get, comfortable with retrieving data from APIs and authenticating ourselves using an API key

 [Marvel API](https://developer.marvel.com/) is a super fun API to play with Marvel characters, series, movies and of course Marvel comics